In Celebration of Saunas and Dreadlocs

 But the most important part of growing up in a Finnish household was the sauna.
 The first and most crucial step is getting the pronunciation right.
 Say the word “chow.”
 Now instead of “ch” put an “s”— “Sow.”
 Sow-na.
 Sauna.
 (If you ever want to annoy a Finnish person, say it like “law-na,” “saw-na.”
 Ugh!)
 We had an electric sow-na in the basement of our house.
 Every night, we would turn the sauna on and then take saunas in shifts—even though we sauna’d by gender, we had too many people to fit at one time.
 We had a sauna at our cabin on the lake (the “camp”), and all summer long we would take a sauna and then jump in the lake, known as “sauna-swim.”
 We would go visiting at our friends’ houses and part of the visit would involve taking a sauna at their house.
 “We’re going to Torola’s for sauna tonight.”

 Just as dreadlocs are part of who TJ is, the sauna is part of who I am.
-Two unique pieces of our lives that we bring to our creativity in the wood shop, and that we want to share with you, the TAZ Crew.
+Two unique pieces of our lives that we bring to our creativity in the wood shop, making “saunas and dreadlocs” a celebration and melding of cultures and creativity.